SherryH/interviewQs/README.md

 Have conversation with the interviewer!

-When yu are curious about something, politely ask "Can I ask 1 Q...?"
+When you are curious about something, politely ask "Can I ask 1 Q...?"

 Ask clarifying questions when unsure or when the question seems "!?".
 Ask the interviewer how he would answer his question